lfrancois/sls-management-tools/README.md

 root@ubuntu:~/sls-management-tools#
 ```

-## configure and install ipmitool (specific version for the SLS platform)
+## configure and install ipmitool

+This is a specific version of ipmitool for the SLS platform.

 ```
 root@ubuntu:~/sls-management-tools# cd pyipmi/
 root@ubuntu:~/sls-management-tools/pyipmi# python setup.py install